ondrocks/zodiacpress/readme.txt

 == Changelog ==

+= 1.8 =
+* New - Option to create your own atlas database.
+Choosing this option will eliminate the need for GeoNames.
+However, the option to use GeoNames still remains.
+* New - Eliminated the 'Next' button step.
+The form now only has a single Submit button.
+Previously, it required 2 steps: Next, and then Submit.
+* New - Moved Sun above the Ascendant on the Birth Report.
+* Fix - 'Planet in Next House' titles now honor the 'Hide Empty' setting.
+* Tweak - Added Documentation link to top-right of admin pages, only on ZodiacPress admin pages.
+* Tweak - Removed loading gif.
+* Tweak - Added rel="noopener" to all target="_blank" links.

 = 1.7.1 =
 * Fix - The Fagan/Bradley sidereal method was not working when selling a report.